...

 How To Claim For A Personal Data Breach

-This would mean that you generally wouldn’t have to make any payments for your solicitor’s services upfront, during the ongoing claim or in the event your claim does not succeed.
+Signing a CFA means you wouldn’t be charged any solicitor fees upfront, during the ongoing claim, or in the event your claim does not succeed.

-On the other hand, a successful claim will commonly see a No Win No Fee data breach solicitor receive a small percentage of the compensation.
-This is capped by legislation.
-Therefore, being overcharged is not a concern.
+On the other hand, a successful claim will result in a No Win No Fee data breach solicitor receiving a small percentage of the compensation.
+This success fee is for the work done on your case and is kept small as the percentage is capped by legislation.

 To speak to our team at Legal Expert today, you can: